gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).

+# 9-11-20 AM - More moon
+Woke up early, tried prime and afocal with the moon.
+I had practiced setup the day before.
+I kept ISO at 400...seemed to do well.

+Prime was super easy!
+Take off the lens, stick the camera in the eyepiece, and off you go!

+Tried a couple eyepieces with Afocal:
+* 8mm ethos:  good zoom.
+May be what I use for planets
+* 17 nagler:  very similar to prime focus.
+* 26 nagler:  could get most of the moon in the camera FOV.
+Didn't have the secondary shadow issues we had previously...maybe a better align?

+Didn't have time to try the 32mm nagler...but I bet that hits the whole moon.

+Keys to make Afocal easier:
+* focus goes to infinity
+* aperature wide open

+Challenges:
+* Object centering.
+Next time, do the full dual finder align.
+That way you can track with the finder scope.
+* Stream lag:  very likely due to laptop and pi on different wifi networks.
+This made tracking and focus harder
+* Focuser on the 10" isn't greaat.
+Means use the feathertouch on the obsession when you *really* want good pics.
+* Pi attachment.
+Battery works well, and can be on the table, but with the short camera ribbon, the pi needs to be on the scope.
+Figure out a better mounting system, and/or buy a longer camera cable.

+Ideally, I think I want the streaming app to be able to take pics.
+Look into dual streams for Picam and see if I can make that happen.

+Can't use VNC for default camera preview, but could I make an app that opened a "view" window?
+The only alternative is to go keyboard, mouse, and monitor with the pi...yuck!!!

 # 9-8-20 First experiments: Secondary mirror shadow?
 On our first experiements, we got secondary mirror shadow with the moon.
 Setup was:
 * 10" orion